Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

 As was usual, when trouble arose, the government thought that the Chinese in Manila were plotting to take the city.
+There were 25,000 Chinese living in Pari-an, north of the Pasig River, in Manila.
 They felt sure that these men would be ready to help Koxinga when he came, so everything was made ready for another attack upon the Chinese in Luzon.
 All government troops, both Spanish and native, were collected at Manila.
 So great was the fear, that three important forts were torn down, and the soldiers stationed there were brought to Luzon.
 Only the fort at Caraga, Mindanao, was left standing.
 This one they did not dare to give up; the soldiers there were all that kept the Moros from destroying the settlements on that coast.

+The Spanish proceeded to order all Chinese to leave the Philippines.
+The Chinese suspected that the Spanish planned to massacre them, so the Chinese rebelled and assaulted Manila to fight the Spanish and Filipinos.
+The Chinese either died in battle or, escaping by frail boats, joined the Chinese colonists on Formosa.
+The Spanish razed their own churches and convents in Manila to prevent Chinese from taking shelter in them.
 A massacre of the Chinese by the Spanish and Filipinos followed during the rebellion.
 About 5,000 Chinese remained in Manila after the rebellion and massacre.
+The massacre cost the lives of 22,000 of the Chinese; the remaining 3,000 built frail boats and fled to Formosa.
+Another account says that 5,000 Chinese remained in Manila after the rebellion and massacre.
+The foolish attack upon the Chinese took so many Spanish soldiers from the southern islands that the Moros now had free swing along the coasts of Mindanao and the Visayas.
+Several datus from the Jolo and Tawi-Tawi islands also sacked and burned many towns in the Visayas.

+In 1662, Koxinga's Chinese forces raided several towns in the Philippines.
+The Spanish refused to pay the tribute.

 After peace was made, Riccio was allowed to return to Formosa, to inform Koxinga what had been done.
 He found the chieftain getting ready to come to Manila with an army to take the country, and Riccio told him what had happened.
 Koxinga's rage was great when he heard his mandarin's story.
 He planned to go at once to the islands to punish this wicked cruelty to his countrymen.
 He fell ill, however, and died of fever before he could start.
 Thus Manila escaped the fate that must almost surely have fallen upon the city if the Chinese chief and his great army had reached the bay.
+Koxinga's son did not take up the task of invading the Philippines after Koxinga's death.